 Common mistake

-Symmetry is a property of one matrix.
-Commuting is a property of a pair of matrices.
-They answer different questions.
+Symmetric is a property of one matrix.
+Commuting is a property of two matrices.
+They are different statements.

 Quick checks